Back to Living Real Change

 Speech-language pathologists help patients with variety of conditions

-For professional voice users and cancer patients alike, speech therapy can be life-changing.
-Whether a patient has suffered a stroke, an injury or cancer, the inability to communicate others can be one of the biggest challenges in the recovery process.
+Speech therapy can be life-changing for professional voice users and cancer patients.
+Whether a patient has suffered a stroke, an injury or cancer, the inability to communicate with others can be one of the biggest challenges in the recovery process.
 Speech-language pathologists (SLPs) are experts who work with patients on both an inpatient and outpatient basis to help them regain their ability to speak with confidence again.

 “We focus on swallowing, communication, cognition and voice issues,” says Laura Aleshire, M.A., CCC-SLP, an inpatient and outpatient speech-language pathologist at Piedmont Atlanta Hospital.
 Speech-language pathologists undergo a significant amount of training and must complete a four-year undergraduate degree and a master’s program, followed by a yearlong clinical fellowship.